 Aaron Bowles is a contemporary painter whose themes involve relationships, dreams, and mythology.
 He also paints the dramatically changing qualities of nature in the Chesapeake Bay region.
-He exhibits nationally and is in numerous institutional and private collections.
 Aaron holds a bachelors degree from Virginia Commonwealth University where he focused on graphic design and illustration.
 He continued his art education at the graduate level by studying painting at George Mason University.
 A former assistant professor of design, Aaron taught art at George Mason and Northern Virginia Community College.
-Aaron is also a digital creative director and illustrator, whose work has appeared in national publications, and in advertising campaigns.
+Aaron is also a digital creative director and illustrator, whose artwork has appeared in national publications, and in advertising campaigns.
 Aaron is engaged in an exploration to integrate the human figure into an abstract environment and has a special interest in dreams and personal stories.
 His work is in several regional galleries, and he enjoys commissions.
 Aaron works from his studio in the Scott’s Addition area of Richmond, VA.
 AaronBowles.com